-Sexual assault, domestic violence, dating violence and stalking awareness and prevention programs are offered in all residence areas, and resource personnel and materials are available through the Department of Housing and Residence Life, Police & Public Safety Department, the Student Health Center, the Center for Counseling and Psychological Services (CAPS), the Dean of Students Office, Title IX Office, and the Center for Wellness Promotion.
+Sexual assault, domestic violence, dating violence and stalking awareness and prevention programs are offered in all residence areas, and resource personnel and materials are available through the Department of Housing and Residence Life, Police & Public Safety Department, the Student Health Center, the Center for Counseling and Psychological Services (CAPS), the Dean of Students Office, Office of Civil Rights & Title IX, and the Center for Wellness Promotion.

-For more information about Rape Victim

-Compensation for associated services rendered, please contact:
+For more information about Rape Victim Compensation for associated services rendered, please contact:

 N.C.
-Crime Victim's Compensation Commission, Division of Victim and Justice Services Victims Compensations Services 4323 Mail Service Center Raleigh, NC 27699-4703 1-800-826-6200 or 1-919-733-7974
+Crime Victim's Compensation Commission,

+Division of Victim and Justice Services Victims Compensations Services

+4323 Mail Service Center

+Raleigh, NC 27699-4703

+1-800-826-6200 or 1-919-733-7974